English

 Result Type Decode_len Decode

-• Code: The encrypted clear code or unlocking password.
+code: The encrypted clear code and unlocking password.

-Type and code are used when MCU reports DPs, and parsed by reference to the offline password function in the lock DP protocol.
-DP ID: 65, 66, and 67.
+Type and code are used to report DP status.
+The DPs related to the offline password feature are DP ID 65, 66, and 67.

 0